neznajko/web/backend/README.md

 # Minimum differences
 The code is in the ``MinDif.java`` file.
 It uses the *Jackson* library, which can be found in the **jar/jackson/** sub-directory.
-To compile and rund the program type for example ``make mindif <_esting/input5.json``, which basically do the following:
+To compile and run the program type for example ``make mindif <_esting/input5.json``, which basically do the following:
 ```sh
 javac -Xlint -cp ".:./jar/jackson/*" -d "./bin" MinDif.java
 java -cp ".:./jar/jackson/*:./bin" MinDif <_esting/input5.json